OleksiiKova/build_master_shop/README.md

 - Lucid.app: Used to create a Database ER diagram.
 - Сode Institute IDE: Used to code the website.
 - Django Template Language: Templating engine.
-- GitHub: Used for storing the code and for the projects Kanban board.
+- GitHub: Used for storing the code and for the project's Kanban board.
-- Heroku: Used for hosting and deployement of this project.
+- Heroku: Used for hosting and deployment of this project.
 - Google Chrome Developer Tools: Used during testing, debugging and making the website responsive.
 - Google Fonts: Used to import fonts.
 - Git: Version control tool.